HomeDev GuideRecipesAPI Reference

 int totalPages = (int)Math.Ceiling((double)result.Total!.Value / pageSize);

 result.Total is null unless you call .IncludeTotal().
-See Include total for more detail.
+See Include total for details.

 var result = await client